healenium/example_appium_mvn/README.md

 # healenium-appium-mvn
 Java project with healenium-appium usage example.

-It uses standart Calculator Application on Android Device Emulator.
+It uses custom Login Form Applicaion on Android Device Emulator.

 ## How to start
 ### 1.Start Healenium backend from test/resources directory.